benjithaimmortal/monjibram/_drafts/organizing-your-stuff-should-be-easy.md

 So I'm thinking about this code that I wrote once, which is a perfectly useful example.
 I'm trying to process some existing Custom Post Types and import them into existing, more specific ones.

 I'm not thinking about speed, here.
-Even if there are hundreds and hundreds of these things, it's not going to overwhelm my processor.
+Even if there are hundreds and hundreds of these things, it's not going to overwhelm my server's processor.
 It's not a web view, so I'm not making users wait around.
 It's just a one-time transaction.

 Prepare to [skip to the end](#after-the-first-pass) if you don't want to scroll through the muck and comments!